howaboutwe/rspec-style-guide/README.md

 ## RSpec

-* Use just one expectation per example.
+* Try to use just one expectation per example, within reason.

     ```Ruby
     # bad